aaronang/ddu/docs/case_study/README.md

 - [Commons CSV](commons_csv.md): a library that provides a simple interface for reading and writing CSV files of various types.
 - [Commons Text](commons_text.md): a library focused on algorithms working on strings.
+- Commons IO: a library of utilities to assist with developing IO functionality.
 - [Guice](guice.md): a lightweight dependency injection framework for Java 6 and above.
 - [Jsoup](https://github.com/jhy/jsoup): an API for extracting and manipulating data, using the best of DOM, CSS, and jquery-like methods.